lkesteloot/unsong/unsong.md

 “No, I do not really hear the screams of everyone suffering in Hell.
 But I thought to myself, ‘I suppose if I tell them now that I have the magic power to hear the screams of the suffering in Hell, then they will go quiet, and become sympathetic, and act as if that changes something.’
 Even though it changes nothing.
 Who cares if you can hear the screams, as long as you know that they are there?
 So maybe what I said was not fully wrong.
 Maybe it [i]is[/i] a magic power granted only to the Comet King.
 Not the power to hear the screams.
 But the power not to have to.
 Maybe that is what being the Comet King means.”

 “Do you think,” asked Ellis, “you’re the first person to ask the Church to compromise its doctrines because you have a [i]good reason?[/i].
-It’s…no, you won’t listen to me.
+It’s... no, you won’t listen to me.
 But you might listen to your people.
 Ask the people, Jala.
 They’ll tell you.”

 “WE’RE NOT YOUR BABY FACTORIES” read the signs of the National Organization of Women, who held a demonstration in the Garden of the Gods against the plan.
 “The Comet King is proving he sees women as objects, as walking wombs,” Mary Lutha, the organization’s leader, told an NBC reporter.
 “I think the women of Colorado want the Comet King to know that they reject this denial of their agency.”